Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 The **Web of Trust** is a decentralized trust model addressing the issues of public key authentication in a CA-based PKI system.
 An example of Web of Trust is PGP (Pretty Good Privacy) and its open-source implementation GPG (GNU PGP Guard).

+### OCSP Stapling

+When a browser makes an HTTPS connection to a web server, it performs an OCSP check with the CA that issued the certificate for that web server.
+This confirms that the certificate is valid and has not been revoked.
+This check against the CA may cause some delay in the SSL handshake.

+OCSP stapling is a technique to speed up this process by removing the need to query the CA.
+It consists in storing a copy of the digitally-signed and time-stamped OSCP response of the CA directly on the webserver.
+This response is refreshed at regular interval, so it always has a recent timestamp.
+This response is included with the initial SSL handshake, so the browser does not need to perform the external call to the CA.

+OSCP stapling is not yet supported by all browsers.
+On browsers not supporting it, it automatically reverts to the usual OSCP check with the CA.

 ### Certificate Transparency (CT)

 Certificate Transparency is an open framework developed by Google that provides a publicly auditable record of all issued digital certificates.